apache/druid/docs/configuration/index.md

 ###### `equalDistribution`

 Tasks are assigned to the MiddleManager with the most free slots at the time the task begins running.
-This will evenly distribute work across your MiddleManagers.
+This evenly distributes work across your MiddleManagers.

 |Property|Description|Default|
 |--------|-----------|-------|